patbi/Thenavigo_Handbook/1-employment.md

 To make sure that sabbatical is not overly disruptive to their team, employees should have taken fewer than twelve weeks of paid time off in the year before a sabbatical.
 They should also notify the team that they will be taking the sabbatical at least 4 weeks in advance.

-There is an expectation that employees return to work at YEN after their sabbatical, and not use it as a soft exit from the company.
+There is an expectation that employees return to work at Navigo after their sabbatical, and not use it as a soft exit from the company.
 This is our investment in you!

 Paid time off of any kind, including Sabbatical, does not accrue additional paid time off in the form of vacation days, sick days, or time towards sabbatical.
 For instance, an employee who has accrued 3 sick days before taking a 12 week sabbatical will still have 3 available sick days when they return.